 I relocated the top enclosure one column to the right.
 It worked.

-Yes, that top power connector looks a bit wonky, but I secure it before the chassis was closed.
+Yes, that top power connector looks a bit wonky, but I secured it before the chassis was closed.

 The power is connected to the M/B just to the right of the blue Monoprice velcro tie at the top of the photo.